 The opioid epidemic has impacted all corners of the nation.
 Addiction doesn’t discriminate; it impacts individuals from all backgrounds and of all income levels.
 Those who struggle with opioid addiction face a disease that is difficult to manage alone.
 Opioids can quickly lead to tolerance, dependence, and addiction.
 Furthermore, many individuals become addicted to opioids after being prescribed a pain reliever by their doctor.
 Understanding how America’s opioid epidemic developed can help you better support those in your life who struggle with addiction.
 And if you are ready to overcome your own opioid addiction, reach out to a drug addiction treatment center near you today.

-The class of drugs contributing to the epidemic include opiates and synthetic opioids.
-Opiates are from the opium poppy plant and opioids are manufactured to mimic the natural effects of opium.
+The class of drugs contributing to the epidemic includes opiates and synthetic opioids.
+Opiates are naturally occurring substances derived from the poppy plant, while opioids are manufactured to mimic the natural effects of opium.

 The United States alone is the largest prescriber of opioid medications.
 According to data from the United Nations, American opioid consumption outranks all other nations.

 Tracing this dangerous prescription and consumption rate isn’t simple.
 There’s no direct line between an aging population, increases in pain conditions, and thus, a notable increase in opioid use.
-Not to mention, we must not overlook loose regulations and the influence of pharmaceutical companies as contributing factors.
+Not to mention, we must not overlook loose regulations and pharmaceutical companies’ influence as contributing factors.

-For example, the lack of standards makes it easy for doctors to write scripts often.
-Therefore, patients with no pain-related diagnoses have access to high dose prescriptions.
+For example, the lack of standards makes it easy for doctors to write these prescriptions often.
+This can lead patients with no pain-related diagnoses to have access to high-dose prescriptions.
 Depending on the doctor and the state they practice in, patients could get opioids for minor injuries.